freeCodeCamp/freeCodeCamp/guide/english/csharp/if/index.md

 # If

-The if statement executes different blocks of code based on conditions.
+The if statement is one of the most commonly used control flow statements.

 ```
 if (condition)